-3.3.2.
-Case of the formal matrix model.
+3.3.2 Case of the formal matrix model

 The formal matrix model can be defined in a combinatoric way, as a formal series, generating discrete surfaces.
-The formal expansion is obtained by expanding the matrix integral equation (1.6) with the Feynman graph techniques [5, 17, 6].
+The formal expansion is obtained by expanding the matrix integral eq.1-7 with the Feynman graph technics [5, 16, 6].

 In that model, $\ln Z$ has a 1/N expansion by definition, as well as the resolvent, and all expectation values.
-The resolvent of the formal matrix model is thus obtained by solving the loop equation (2.28), order by order in $1/N^2$ .
+The resolvent of the formal matrix model, is thus obtained by solving the loop equation eq.2-27, order by order in $1/N^2$.